Hi, my name is Kaspa. I’m a psychotherapist and a Buddhist teacher.

 Training, qualifications & experience

-I have a certificate in ‘Internal Family Systems Therapy (IFS): A Revolutionary & Transformative Treatment’ from PESI and Pyschotherapy Networker.
+I have a certificate in ‘Internal Family Systems Therapy (IFS): A Revolutionary & Transformative Treatment’ and ‘Internal Family Systems Step By Step’ from PESI and Psychotherapy Networker.

 I have a Post-Graduate Certificate in Chaplaincy.
 My undergraduate degree is in Drama.